For elements not mentioned here see Elements of the chart.

 Graph layout window allows to choose one of graph styles which differs depending on chart type.
 There are three ways to access Graph layout settings:

-- right clicking on the chart and selecting Graph layout option
+- by right clicking on the chart and selecting Graph layout option

-- using the keyboard shortcut CTRL + L
+- by using the keyboard shortcut CTRL + L

 Here, you can define how the graph should be displayed as well as which series corresponds to which axis.
 On the right side of the window, the graphed pairs of series are displayed under a graph type.
 The first series of each pair is placed on the x-axis and the second one on the y-axis.
 Click and drag to move them if you want to switch the axes.